napari/napari/docs/source/explanations/rendering.md

 simultaneously, since Python threads are first-class Operating Systems threads.

-However, if you do need to run Python bytecode fully in parallel, we might offer the ability to use a `concurrent.futures` process pool instead of a thread pool.
+However, if you do need to run Python bytecode fully in parallel, it might be necessary to use a `concurrent.futures` process pool instead of a thread pool.
 The downside of using processes is that memory is not shared between processes by default, so the arguments to and from the worker process need to be serialized, and not all objects can easily be serialized.

 The Dask developers have extensive experience with serialization, and their library contains it's own serialization routines.
-Long term we might decide that Napari should only support threads, and if you need processes you should use Napari with Dask.
-How exactly this would work is to be determined.
+Long term we might decide that Napari should only support threads internally, and if you need processes you should use Napari with Dask.
+How exactly Napari can interoperate with Dask is to be determined.

 ### B. Number of Workers